takelwerk/takelage-doc/doc/tau/hg.md

 [open-source](https://github.com/teambit/bit)
-cli tool for collaborating on isolated components across projects and repositories with a focus on JavaScript projects.
+cli tool for collaborating on isolated components across projects and repositories with a focus on JavaScript code.
 Mercurial is faster and smaller than bit.
 Furthermore, it is a general purpose tool and thus better suited for takelage.